How to Make Tasty RSO Gummies Recipe: The Ultimate Guide

 FECO or RSO concentrates allow you to add a higher dose of THC or other cannabinoids without compromising all the yummy taste and texture of your FECO gummies.

-Another pitfall of home recipes is that your gummies will begin to mold if left at room temperature or if stored for too long in the refrigerator.
+Another pitfall of home cannabis-infused recipes is that your infused THC gummy bears will begin to mold if left at room temperature or if stored for too long in the refrigerator.

-- Square Silicone Candy Mold
+- Silicone Candy Mold of your choice

 - Candy “dropper pipettes” or Silicone Squeeze Bottle (or whatever you find that works to fill the cavities)